Top 6 Ways to Improve Your Focus and Attention

 4. Spend More Time Outside

 Go outside more often and spend some time in nature.
 You can take a walk in the park with your family or friends.
 A stroll can have calming effects and increase your attention.
 Many people say that green settings boost their productivity and motivation.
-You can try adding plants in office spaces to endow you with a sense of nature, radiate positive energy, and increase workplace satisfaction.
-Researchers at the University of Illinois compared the attention of two groups of children with ADHD in different settings and found out that the group who spent more time outside experienced an increase in attendance after a walk in the city park.
+You can try adding plants in office spaces to give you a sense of nature, radiate positive energy, and increase workplace satisfaction.
+Researchers at the University of Illinois compared the attention of two groups of children with ADHD in different settings.
+They found out that the group who spent more time outside experienced increased attendance after a walk in the city park.
 This proves how outdoor spaces can improve our attention.

 If you’ve ever been scolded at school for doodling during class, let them in on facts and studies on doodling.
 Doodling aids concentration and memory recollection.
 It stabilizes levels of arousal, reducing boredom and daydreaming.
 So if you’re attending a Zoom meeting, doodle!
 You will find yourself remembering more stuff.